 There are two words that are keys to eliminating invisible waste in organizations.
 These are adaptation and alignment.
 The failure of organizations to adapt to the dynamics of the external landscape and the failure to align internal systems and behavior both result in wasted energy.
 They both cause friction, friction between the organization and the environment and friction between members of the organization.
 Whether it is in a mechanical system or in a human system, friction is wasted energy.
 Too many leaders and change agents fail to address this form of waste.

 (The following was published yesterday in Industry Weeks Continuous Improvement Newsletter.)
 It may sound like sacrilege to hear someone say that continuous improvement may not always be the right answer.
 Of course, it is the core process of lean management.
-But, there are times when more significant and more rapid change is required – sometimes revolution rather than evolution is […]
+But, there are times when more significant and more rapid change is required – sometimes revolution rather than evolution is called for.
+When Revolutions are Needed Thomas Jefferson said that “Revolutions in human affairs, like storms in the natural environment, […]

 Michel Baudin, a fellow blogger and author, posted a video link of a panel discussion that included Jeffrey Liker (The Toyota Way, Toyota Leadership) in which British consultant John Seddon makes the comment that “This respect for people stuff is horse shit.”
 Seddon argues that what leads to improvement is the system and not an intervention to respect or deal better with the people.
 Respect for people is the result, not only of personal patterns of communication, but also the result of the nature of the system.